Podcast library

 Listen to audio content from CHEST about diagnosing and treating bronchiectasis.

-Goals in the management of bronchiectasis include disrupting the vicious vortex by addressing chronic airway infection, reducing chronic airway inflammation, enhancing mucociliary clearance, and preventing further lung destruction.2-4
+Goals in the management of bronchiectasis include disrupting the vicious vortex by addressing chronic airway infection, reducing chronic airway inflammation, enhancing mucociliary clearance, and mitigating lung destruction.
+2-4

 It’s important to take a multimodal treatment approach when you’re dealing with a patient with bronchiectasis, because there’s so many factors that are involved.
 We want to identify the potential etiology, the potential comorbidities to try to reduce the progression of the bronchiectasis.
 We want to try to reduce inflammation.
 You know, oftentimes, you know with airway clearance being a mainstay of that management, we want to try to treat infections and, you know, treat exacerbations and try to prevent exacerbations to really try to hinder the vicious vortex and prevent further progression of their bronchiectasis.